FabLabWgtn/DIY-biolab/_posts/2017-05-10-Liquid-media.md

 #### Method:

-Weigh out dry ingredients into pyrex jug, add tap water to 500mL.
+Weigh out dry ingredients into pyrex jug, add boiling water to 1L.

-Mix till combined then pour 250ml into each jar.
+Mix till combined then pour 125ml into each jar.

+Loosely fit metal lids to jars.

-Wrap jar lids in tin foil and mark with autoclave tape.
+Wrap lids in tin foil and mark with autoclave tape.

 [Sterilise]({{ site.baseurl }}/docs/Sterilisation.html) using the pressure cooker method.
 Cool to room temperature before using.

-Store wrapped at 4 degrees celsius for up to a week.
+`It might be possible to store jars at 4 degrees celsius for up to a week.
+But we haven't tested it yet`